Popsonn/ready_tensor-rag_project_wk1/README.md

 * My instructor for this project and the valuable insights provided throughout this learning experience.
 * The creators of Lehninger Principles of Biochemistry, Chapter 22, for the foundational knowledge!
-* **[Optional: If you used any specific online resources, tutorials, or even "My ever-patient AI assistant for debugging prompt nightmares" 😉]** *(This placeholder is still here for you to decide!)*
+* **[Optional: If you used any specific online resources, tutorials, or even "My ever-patient AI assistant for debugging prompt nightmares" 😉]**